-How to Make a Line in Word for Your Resume
+How to Make a Line on Word for Your Resume

 Making a line is one of those things that seems simple, but ends up giving you an aneurysm and a half when you try to do it.

-There are actually three ways to create a line in Word—via hyphens, borders, or horizontal lines.
+There are actually three ways to create a line on your resume in Microsoft Word—via hyphens, borders, or horizontal lines.